imcgonigle/terminal-ai/README.md

   <img src="./assets/banner.png" width="400" />
 </p>

-Terminal AI is a command-line interface (CLI) tool that allows you to utilize the AI models provided by OpenAI in a friendly way.
-It allows you to ask any kind of questions and generate contents.
+Terminal AI is a command-line interface (CLI) tool that allows you to utilize the AI models provided by OpenAI in an easy to use way.
+It allows you to ask any kind of questions and generate contents straight from the terminal.
 This tool is specifically implemented to communicate with GPT-4, one of OpenAI's models.

 ## Prerequisites